Skip to content

 Managing permissions through Windows Explorer is pretty easy.
 Simply right-click on any file or folder and click Properties, then click on the Security tab.

 While this is relatively simple to do, you’ll start to run into issues when you have massive amounts of permissions to set.
-Thankfully, with the ICALS utility, we're able to script out larger permissions jobs.
+Thankfully, with the ICACLS utility, we're able to script out larger permissions jobs.

-The PowerShell Equivalent of ICACLS Is Get-Acl and Set-Acl
+The PowerShell equivalent of ICACLS is Get-Acl and Set-Acl:

 NAME Get-Acl SYNTAX Get-Acl [[-Path] <string[]>] [-Audit] [-AllCentralAccessPolicies] [-Filter <string>] [-Include <string[]>] [-Exclude <string[]>] [-UseTransaction] [<CommonParameters>] Get-Acl -InputObject <psobject> [-Audit] [-AllCentralAccessPolicies] [-Filter <string>] [-Include <string[]>] [-Exclude <string[]>] [-UseTransaction] [<CommonParameters>] Get-Acl [-LiteralPath <string[]>] [-Audit] [-AllCentralAccessPolicies] [-Filter <string>] [-Include <string[]>] [-Exclude <string[]>] [-UseTransaction] [<CommonParameters>] ALIASES None REMARKS Get-Help cannot find the Help files for this cmdlet on this computer.
 It is displaying only partial help. -- To download and install Help files for the module that includes this cmdlet, use Update-Help. -- To view the Help topic for this cmdlet online, type: "Get-Help Get-Acl -Online" or go to https://go.microsoft.com/fwlink/?LinkID=113305.